KoanHealth/mongoid-encrypted-fields/README.md

   * Hash
   * String
   * Time
-* The uniqueness validator for encrypted fields is always case-sensitive.
-Using it with case-sensitive false raises an exception.
+* The uniqueness validator for encrypted fields should always be set to case-sensitive.
+Encrypted fields cannot support a case-insensitive match.

 ## Related Articles
 * [Storing Encrypted Data in MongoDB](http://jerryclinesmith.me/blog/2013/03/29/storing-encrypted-data-in-mongodb/)